Case study · Solo founder · 2026

 - Full forecasting engine with calendar projection, color coded balance tinting, and a rich Insights dashboard.

-- A distinctive "Brutal" design system with 2px borders, hard shadows, and a warm beige plus lime green palette.
+- A distinctive Brutal design system with 2px borders, hard shadows, and a warm beige plus lime green palette.

 - Home screen widgets for at a glance balance and week ahead forecasts.